Yunus Mallı

-Yunus Mallı (born 24 February 1992) is a professional footballer who plays as an attacking midfielder for Süper Lig club Kasımpaşa and the Turkey national team.
-Born in Germany, Mallı represents Turkey at international level.
+Yunus Mallı (born 24 February 1992) is a professional footballer who plays as an attacking midfielder for Regionalliga Südwest club Mainz 05 II and the Turkey national team.
+Born in Germany, and a former German youth international, he plays for the Turkey national team.

 Club career

-On 5 January 2017, Malli joined VfL Wolfsburg signing a 4 1/2-year deal.
+On 5 January 2017, Mallı joined VfL Wolfsburg after signing a 4 1/2-year deal.

 In July 2022, Mallı signed with Kasımpaşa.

+On 1 August 2023, he signed with the Süper Lig club Konyaspor.

+On 1st September 2025, Mallı returned to Mainz to play for Mainz 05 II.

 International career

 Mallı has 30 caps for Germany youth teams, including 11 for Germany U21.
 He made his debut on 11 November 2013, playing the second half in a win against Montenegro U21.
 On 6 November 2015, Mallı was selected for the Turkey national team to play friendlies against Qatar and Greece respectively.
-He was part of Euro 2016 squad of the Turkish national football team.
+He was part of Euro 2016 squad of the Turkey national football team.